Common Eye Problems and Homeopathy

 Homeopathy Remedies For Different Eye Problems

-There are hoards of homeopathic remedies useful in the treatment of various eye problems.
-However, one must remember that for constitutional eye problems like cataract, glaucoma, recurrent conjunctivitis, corneal opacities, and/or recurrent styes, one must go for a qualified classical homeopath who will prescribe constitutional remedy after carefully considering the physical, mental, and emotional characteristic of the individual.
+There are hoards of homeopathic remedies useful in the management of various eye problems.
+However, one must remember that for constitutional eye problems like recurrent conjunctivitis, corneal opacities, and/or recurrent styes, etc one must go for a qualified classical homeopath who will prescribe constitutional remedy after carefully considering the physical, mental, and emotional characteristic of the individual.

 Self-medication is not advisable.